SNOW integration guide

 Section titled “Flow 1 (intake-sessions, single-submit)”Your backend SNOW───────────── ─────────1.
 POST /v1/intake-sessions ──────────────────────► 201 + token + intake_url ◄─── webhook intake_session.created2.
 Send WhatsApp link3. (patient fills form, submits) ◄─── webhook intake_session.submitted ◄─── webhook intake_session.completed4.
 GET /v1/intake-sessions/<token> ────────────────► 200 + result5.
 Render summary in your UIFlow 3 (direct, emergency)

-Section titled “Flow 3 (direct, emergency)”1. (your app detects emergency from AVI / red-flags)2.
+Section titled “Flow 3 (direct, emergency)”1. (your app detects an emergency from its own triage logic)2.
 POST /v1/sessions {type:"emergency",...} ─────────► 201 + session_id ◄─── webhook session.completed (priority lane, ~30s)3.
 Render triage card in patient + doctor viewsCommon gotchas

 Section titled “Common gotchas”- Don’t expose the API key client-side.
 Mobile/web clients must call your backend, which calls SNOW.